syncthing/syncthing/dev/contributing.rst

 - All text files use Unix line endings.
 The git settings already present in the repository attempts to enforce this.

-- When making changes, follow the brace and paranthesis style of the surrounding code.
+- When making changes, follow the brace and parenthesis style of the surrounding code.

 Go Specific